shawnweisfeld/RockPaperScissorsBoom/challenges/MoveToAzureSql.md

 1. In Azure Cloud Shell, do a `docker rm` of your SQL Server on Linux container.
 1. In your web browser, navigate to the app and play a game, make sure it's working without any error.
 1. In GitHub, make sure you documented the different commands you have used to update or provision your infrastructure.
 It could be in a `.md` file or in `.sh` file.
 You will complete this script as you are moving forward with the further labs.
+   1. Be sure you dont check any secrets into a public GitHub repo
 1. In Azure DevOps (Boards), from the Boards view, you could now drag and drop the user story associated to this Challenge to the `Resolved` or `Closed` column, congrats! ;)

 ## Tips